Key Points

 - Short-term or constrained networks: Construction trailers and pop-up offices, or older buildings where cabling isn’t feasible, are other instances where a simple setup for repeaters is viable.

-- Legacy environments: Legacy setups that use older networking environments, like industrial or specialty systems, may require network repeaters as opposed to modern solutions like cloud-managed wireless or managed access points.
+- Legacy environments: Legacy setups that use older networking environments, such as industrial or specialty systems, may require network repeaters as opposed to modern solutions like cloud-managed wireless or managed access points.

 Limitations and Security Concerns of Network Repeaters